 Zoom: The original software-based conference room solution used around the world.

 Other Useful Equipment

 Microphone Stand: A compact table top mic stand is all you need.
-Make sure the base doesn't take up too much space and get in the way but is heavy enough to stay in spot and prevent tipping over.
+Make sure the base doesn't take up too much space and get in the way but is heavy enough to prevent tipping over and stay stationary.

 Podcast equipment doesn't have to be complicated.
 With a little research you'll be able to choose the right space to record in, sound proof it and select the right gear to capture high quality audio.
 That way your expert guests can heard loud and clear when they're talking.